-Berlin Accommodation Guide
+Berlin Accommodation & Relocation Guidance

 Welcome to Berlin!
 Now, let’s get your student accommodation sorted.

-With our Berlin Welcome Pack, you’ll have everything you need to get settled and get your move to BIMM University Berlin sorted, including a Berlin city guide, and all information about health insurance and accommodation:
+With our Berlin Welcome Pack, you’ll have everything you need to get settled and get your move to BIMM University Berlin sorted, including a Berlin city guide, and all information about health insurance and accommodation.

-we’ve covered everything from house-hunting tips, how to get to our college from different areas, information about letting agencies, and more.
+We’ve covered everything from house-hunting tips, how to get to our college from different areas, information about letting agencies, and more.

 Explore Welcome Pack